-In addition, we provide site development services for plants and refineries, including in situ oil sands facilities, and heavy and light civil construction for major resource infrastructure projects.
+We also provide site development services for plants and refineries, including in situ oil sands facilities, and heavy and light civil construction for major resource infrastructure projects.
+In addition, we have begun marketing an expansion of our services to include heavy equipment maintenance services provided to our customers.

 We maintain our large diversified fleet of heavy equipment and ancillary equipment from our two significant maintenance and repair centers, one based in Fort McMurray, Alberta on a customer's mine site and one based near Edmonton, Alberta.
 In addition, we operate running maintenance and repair facilities at each of our customer's oil sands mine sites.
+We have begun construction on a new purpose designed and built, state of the art maintenance facility to replace our existing maintenance facility near Edmonton, Alberta.